boomerang-io/flow.loader/README.md

 | order |   Returns the ChangeSet's execution order.|Yes |
 | author | Returns the ChangeSet's author.
 The combination of this and the author must be unique among the changesets. |No |

+## Database Support

+The Loader has been tested with MongoDB and Azure CosmosDB API for MongoDB.

+There is an additional flag for supporting CosmosDB `-Dflow.mongo.cosmosdbttl=true` as TTL indexes are a known limitation.
+Additionally, support for CosmosDB means we can't use renameCollection() in our changesets.

 ## ChangeLog and Lock Collections